 Cobalt has been used for thousands of years as a blue coloring agent in pottery, glass and ceramics.
-However, in recent years demand from more high-tech sectors has emerged — today cobalt is used in batteries, alloys and more.
+However, in recent years demand from more high-tech sectors has emerged.
+Today, cobalt is used in batteries for electric cars and in energy storage, alloys and more.

 The battery sector in particular has become an important source of cobalt demand.
-Demand for lithium-ion batteries, which require cobalt, is surging, and this demand is expected to drive the cobalt market in the coming years.
+Demand for lithium-ion batteries, which require cobalt, is surging, and analysts expect that this demand will drive the cobalt market in the coming years.
 At the same time, cobalt supply could tighten substantially due to human rights abuses in the Democratic Republic of Congo (DRC), where most cobalt is produced.

 Given those factors, many investors are now wondering how to invest in cobalt.
 To help those interested in the sector, we’ve put together a brief guide on cobalt supply and demand and different investing options.
 Read on to learn more about this exciting critical metal.

 How to invest in cobalt: Supply and demand

 Cobalt is mainly produced as a by-product of copper and nickel, and as mentioned the DRC supplies the bulk of the world’s cobalt.
 Most cobalt in the DRC comes from an area known as the Copperbelt.
 It holds one-third of global cobalt reserves and accounts for 40 to 50 percent of cobalt output in the DRC.

 The DRC produced 90,000 metric tons of cobalt in 2018, far ahead of Russia’s 5,900 metric tons.
 The Eastern European nation was the world’s second-largest cobalt producer that year, while Australia and the Philippines were the third and fourth largest, respectively.
 Cobalt is currently produced in about a dozen countries worldwide.